Thanks for reading today’s update of Nonko Trading.

 Well that’s it for today.
 Sorry this was such a negative follow up on the original review.
 Normally, since Nonko has simply disappeared then whom would care about a follow up?
 However, I have a different perspective on this…lets put focus on the scammers and force them into the light.
 The more we expose these scams, the less likely in the future we all will be taken advantage of.

-Once again, don’t forget to leave your comments below.
+Once again, don’t forget to write your comments below.
 Even the haters will find that their voices are heard.